KazutoKiritoKirigaya/chess-ai/README.md

 1. After completing the installation steps, navigate to the project directory in a terminal.

-2. Run the following command to start the Chess AI game:
+2. Run the following command to start the Chess game:

     ```bash
     python src/main.py